brownplt/iticse-in-flow-2014/report/sections/rubrics.md

     to ensure relevance of the review for the reviewee.

 Rubrics for alibi
-:   Rubrics can be great tools to establish alibies for students
+:   Rubrics can be great tools to establish alibis for students
     who fear criticising works of others, because of cultural values, self-image, etc. For example, being asked to point out one part which could be done better, or identify errors